 Italy covers just 0.5% of the planet's surface area, and yet it boasts the greatest number of edible plant species.
 The country’s biodiversity is unique, and its economy is based, to a large extent, on the farming industry.

-The pandemic has hit this sector very hard and, with the closure of restaurants, canteens and bars, its economic and commercial equilibrium has been turned upside down.
+In the early months of 2020, the pandemic has hit this sector very hard and, with the closure of restaurants, canteens and bars, its economic and commercial equilibrium has been turned upside down.

 Packing eggs at the Scotti farm in Mediglia, near Milan.
 Although the agri-food sector has been heavily affected by the lockdown, it has never stopped working, thereby guaranteeing the supply of products.